ratanahaerlavynah/dreamy/_poems/10-the-mystery-who-has-never-been-caught.md

 She speaks in the language of pulse, not words.
 She vanishes in mirrors,
-but appears in dreams of strangers who wake up weeping, never knowing why.
+but appears in dreams,

-Her truths come wrapped in fog, in symbols that only the heart can translate, and only when the heart has forgotten how to lie.
+Her truths come wrapped in calm waves, in symbols that only the heart can translate, and only when the heart has forgotten how to lie.